django-cms/django-cms/docs/reference/wizards.rst

 The kwargs accepted for instantiating a Wizard object are::

-    title - The title of the wizard.
+    :title: The title of the wizard.
 This will appear in a large fontsize on the wizard "menu"
-    weight - The "weight" of the wizard when determining the sort-order. form - The form to use for this wizard.
+    :weight: The "weight" of the wizard when determining the sort-order.
+    :form: The form to use for this wizard.
 This is mandatory, but can be subclassed from `django.forms.form` or `django.forms.ModelForm`.
-    model - If a Form is used above, this kwarg must be supplied and should contain the model class.
+    :model: If a Form is used above, this kwarg must be supplied and should contain the model class.
 This is used to determine the unique wizard "signature" amongst other things.
-    template_name - An optional template can be supplied. description - The description is optional, but if it is not supplied, the CMS will create one from the pattern:
+    :template_name: An optional template can be supplied.
+    :description: The description is optional, but if it is not supplied, the CMS will create one from the pattern:
                   "Create a new «model.verbose_name» instance."